 Most landlords will want to know what you do for a living.
 If you can provide proof of income in the form of pay stubs or W-forms, it can help your chances.

-Landlords are always on the lookout for tenants who have a steady income and won’t have trouble paying rent, so if you’re able to provide these forms of verification then it will go a long way toward convincing them.
+Landlords are always on the lookout for tenants who have a steady income and won’t have trouble paying their rent when it’s due.
+If you’re able to provide these forms of verification, it will go a long way toward convincing them.

 Pay a higher security deposit

 You should always be looking for ways to cut costs when possible.
-However, if you are interested in an apartment, and willing and able to pay the extra up-front cost, it can work in your favor.
-Despite what a landlord sees in your file, they may keep you as a candidate but require more money to secure the apartment as insurance against any possible damage or missed rent payments.
+However, if you are interested in an apartment and able to pay the extra up-front cost, it can work in your favor.
+Despite what a landlord sees in your file, they may keep you as a candidate but require more money.
+This is to secure the apartment as insurance against any possible damage or missed rent payments.

 Improve your credit score before renting